 What is open concept?

-Open concept combines rooms into one larger space.
+The open concept combines rooms into one larger space.
 It’s most popular with kitchens, living rooms (or family rooms) and dining areas.
 There are no walls that separate the space.
 It’s a very trendy layout these days.
 In fact, many homeowners get inspired to renovate their homes so that they can open them up into open concept.

-What are typical open concept layouts?
+What are the typical open concept layouts?

 There isn’t a one layout fits all concept.
-The layout can be one long room with kitchen, dining room and living room or it can be more a square footprint or L-shape footprint.
-The key is that the space is opened up.
-Usually, the dining area is in between the the kitchen and living space (but not always).
+The layout can be one long room with a kitchen, dining room and living room or it can be more a square footprint or L-shape footprint.
+The key is that space is opened up.
+Usually, the dining area is in between the kitchen and living space (but not always).

 How big are these spaces?